martinezjf2/martinezjf2.github.io/_posts/2020-10-13-serializers.markdown

 ## Installation

-(Link to Github) Click here for more details

  In order for us to implement this, we will first have to install the gem in our gem file and bundle install to complete the installation.